 UFC Fight Night odds, props, card: Moreno vs. Kavanagh picks, predictions from 10,000 model simulations

-SportsLine's UFC projection model reveals its UFC Fight Night picks featuring Brandon Moreno vs. Lone'er Kavanagh for Saturday's bout on Paramount+
+SportsLine's UFC projection model reveals its UFC Fight Night picks featuring Brandon Moreno vs. Lone'er Kavanagh for Saturday's bout in Mexico City on Paramount+

 Paramount+ is the only place to Stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.